12500 Reed Hartman Hwy Suite 110

 Preparing for a Tooth Extraction

-When you have notice you’re getting a tooth removed, it’s important to prepare for a tooth extraction properly.
-Depending on the extent and type of tooth extraction, you might need a friend or family member to drive you to your appointment.
+When you know you need a tooth removed, it’s important to prepare properly for the extraction.
+Depending on the extent and type of extraction, you might need a friend or family member to drive you to your appointment.
+This is especially the case if you go to a dentist who provides sedation and you feel woozy afterward or don’t feel well afterward.

-Before your appointment, we invite you to discuss pain relief options for recovery after your tooth extraction.
-We can prescribe you extra-strength Tylenol to help you feel comfortable and pain-free after the procedure.
+Before your appointment with us, we invite you to discuss pain-relief options for recovery after your tooth extraction.
+We may recommend extra-strength Tylenol depending on your medical history, to help you feel comfortable and pain-free after the procedure.
+We might also prescribe antibiotics to reduce the risk of post-procedure infection.

-Additionally, you need to disclose all medications and conditions that might affect the type of sedation dentistry that’s right for your procedure, as well as the healing process.
-Some medical conditions require special care for a tooth extraction.
+Additionally, you need to disclose all medications and conditions that might affect the type of sedation dentistry that’s right for your procedure and for proper healing.
+Some medical conditions require special care during and after a tooth extraction.
 Tell your dentist if you have any of the following:

 • A congenital heart defect